 6. I am given an appropriate amount of time to complete my work tasks.

 It’s not unusual for a leader to have a different sense of the amount of time required to complete a task than the employee does.
 Whenever team members are given a new task or are concerned about the amount of time needed for an existing task, it’s good practice to break it down.
 Providing clarity about each step and the amount of time you believe it’ll require gives your employee a clear understanding of your expectation.
 To encourage constructive dialogue, invite them to let you know if any of your estimations don’t match the actual time required.
-If there’s a discrepancy between your estimation and the actual time the employee is taking, you may benefit from watching the employee complete the task or having a more experienced team member demonstrate how they do the task.
+If there’s a differences between your estimation and the actual time the employee's taking, you may benefit from watching the employee complete the task or having a more experienced team member demonstrate how they do the task.
 The intention is to decide whether the employee needs more knowledge, skills or support, or if you need to adjust your estimation and expectations.

 One tool that might help with this is the Task improvement process | PDF and Task improvement worksheet | PDF.
 If the issue is more broad than a particular task, you may ask the employee to complete the Workload reflection and discussion tool | PDF to help you understand what they’re dealing with.